 ASR-Auto Shredding Residue

 By recycling the ASR-Automotive Shredder Residue as per Argonne’s tested model, a reduction of 75% of the waste can stop on the way to the landfill.
-In the US we have discovered this can be resold to make other products, both in automotive and other fields.
-This is done by a two stage trommel, it is like a rotating screen, the same principle as fishing for gold in Auburn, CA gold country.
-Or the Rock Crusher sisters in Sunlight goldmine in Butte, MT.
-The sifter splits up the debris into three parts, similar to the quarters, tokens and dimes sent into the coin-op car wash for processing into rolls for the bank and recycling of tokens back to the machine.
+We have discovered this can be resold in the US to make other products in automotive and other fields.
+Like a rotating screen, a two-stage trommel does this, the same principle as fishing for gold in Auburn, CA, a gold country.
+Or the Rock Crusher sisters in Sunlight Goldmine in Butte, MT.
+The sifter splits the debris into three parts, similar to the quarters, tokens, and dimes sent into the coin-op car wash for processing into rolls for the bank and recycling tokens back to the machine.

-Foam and we have studied it on this board previously, go ahead and look it up after you are completed with this topic. the Foam is then washed, rinsed, dried and then of course re-used.
-Foam, when missed with chemical, is easily dissolved and then the chemical precipitated out and the foam is blown with gas and made into the next substance and preferable shape.
-Foam being 5% liquid and 95% gas until it hardens is cheap to make, but having the substance the 5% for free is also cool.
-The only issues are the same involved in bulky cardboard recycling and the economies of scale and mass production depend a lot on transportation issues, trains and trucks cost money to run and the stuff is bulky for its value.
-If the substance can be removed from a site it is much more feasible and the foam turned to liquid is reduced from 100 volume to 5% volume and now in liquid form and can easily be transported by CSX tanker car anywhere you want it and then shipped anywhere in the world in bulk.
-This is very cool.
+Foam and we have studied it on this board previously; go ahead and look it up after you are completed with this topic.
+The Foam is then washed, rinsed, dried, and then, of course, re-used.
+When missed with a chemical, Foam is easily dissolved, the chemical residues and the foam is blown with gas and made into the next substance and preferable shape.
+Foam is 5% liquid and 95% gas until it hardens cheaply, but having the 5% for free is also cool.
+The only issues are the same involved in bulky cardboard recycling.
+The economies of scale and mass production depend greatly on transportation issues; trains and trucks cost money, and the stuff is sturdy for its value.

-The best idea is to strip the zinc before the process and there is a way to do this by using sodium hydroxide and electrolysis at room temperatures.
-To remove the zinc from solution use a centrifuge.
+The recovered ABS can be used for many things in other automobiles.
+There are a few issues with the thin galvanized steel used to keep cars light, which is used in modern vehicles; it is zinc coated, and when you melt it, it gives off toxic dust clouds.
+The best idea is to strip the zinc before the process, and there is a way to do this by using sodium hydroxide and electrolysis at room temperature.
+To remove the zinc from the solution, use a centrifuge.